The Three Graces (2007)

 This is about what we had to begin with on the morning of the second day.

-St-Jean-Port-Joli has a booming tourist trade in the summer, the town is chock full of art and situated right beside the St Lawrence Seaway.
-In the late fall almost all of the restaurants close for the winter season but each day one of them opened up and put on a lunch for us.
+St-Jean-Port-Joli has a booming tourist trade in the summer.
+It’s situated right beside the St. Lawrence Sea Way and it’s chock full of art.
+Inb the late fall almost all of the restaurants close for the winter season but each day one of them opened up and put on a lunch for us.
 It was generally agreed that the French tradition of nice wine with your meal is something we should adopt at home.

 Regular breaks in the artist’s lounge ensured that we stayed warm and inspired throughout the day.
 The community of St. Jean Port-Joli does an excellent job of hosting the artists.

 By the end of the day our sculpture had moved along nicely.
-We were almost finished blocking out the forms and ready to start working on negative space and details.
+We were almost finished roughing out the forms and ready to start working on negative space and details.
+We were on schedule; Day 1 block out the sculpture, Day 2 rough out the forms, Day 3-4 details.

 Supper was catered in the artist’s lounge before the tables were cleared away for the evening entertainment.